A Variational Principle for Discrete Integrable Systems: Discrete 2-dimensional systems

-The postulate is that the system lies at a critical point of the action, and our point of view is that it lies at a critical point with respect to not only the dependent variable $u$, but also the independent variables, i.e., the surface $\sg$.
-Since we are considering discrete surfaces here, the notion of infinitesimal variations of the independent variables does not make sense, and we can make only finite variations.
-Thus our postulate is that the action is independent of $\sg$ (keeping any boundary fixed) on solutions to the system.
+The central postulate is that the system, defined by the equations for $u$, lies at a critical point of the action \eqref{action} viewed as a functional of both the field variable~$u$ and of the surface~$\sigma$.
+Since we are considering discrete surfaces here, the notion of infinitesimal variations of the independent variables does not quite make sense, and hence we consider only finite local variations of the discrete surface by flips of quadrilaterals over elementary cubes (or rhomboids).
+Thus, our postulate is that the action is independent of~$\sigma$ (while keeping any boundary $\partial\sigma$ of the surface fixed) on solutions of the system of equations for~$u$.

-It suffices to consider a collection of fixed surfaces embedded in 3 dimensions, and compute variations with respect to $u$ on that surface.
-For an action which is the sum of 3-point Lagrangians $L(u,T_{i}u,T_{j}u;\al_{i},\al_{j})$, there are various possible configurations involving the arbitrary point $u$.
-The first is the usual flat 2-dimensional configuration shown in Figure \ref{2d_config}:
+To set up the fundamental system of EL equations it suffices to consider a collection of elementary surfaces embedded in 3 dimensions, and compute variations with respect to $u$ on that surface.
+For an action which is the sum of 3-point Lagrangians $L(u,T_{i}u,T_{j}u;\alpha_{i},\alpha_{j})$, there are various possible configurations involving the arbitrary point $u$.
+The most obvious elementary (i.e., minimal containing a central point) configuration is the flat 2-dimensional one comprising three quads meeting at the central point, as shown in Fig.~\ref{2d_config}: